Birth, marriage, and death indices for Port Hope and Hope Township

 These entries generally contain a considerable amount of information, including cross-referencing with the local cemetery database, CemSearch, and Ancestry.

-Note We are recording only death entries from this point for privacy issues, and only those that indicate local people.
+We recorded only death entries from this point for privacy issues, and only those that indicate local people.
 The listed descendants only include those with connections to the area at the time.
 While there may have been six offspring, only the "local" one(s) is/are shown.

-The following seven entries were transcribed in full from issues housed at the Port Hope Archives, which due to their fragility, are not accessible to the public.
+The following seven entries were transcribed in full from issues housed at the Port Hope Archives, which, due to their fragility, were not accessible to the public.

 Port Hope Watchman 11 July 1850 (3/1):